Replicable-MARL/MARLlib/README.md

 Asterisk denotes that the benchmark uses its framework.

-The tutorial of RLlib can be found at https://docs.ray.io/en/releases-1.8.0/rllib/index.html.
+The tutorial of RLlib can be found at this [link](https://docs.ray.io/en/releases-1.8.0/).
-Fast examples can be found at https://docs.ray.io/en/releases-1.8.0/rllib-examples.html.
+Fast examples can be found at this [link](https://docs.ray.io/en/releases-1.8.0/rllib-examples.html).
 These will help you easily dive into RLlib.

 We hope everyone interested in MARL can be benefited from MARLlib.